Not sure what a wrongful death lawsuit looks like? Here’s a telling story about a family who filed a wrongful death lawsuit against the hospital…

 - For example:

-In other words, hospitals are liable for the negligence of their staff members. for example:
+- In other words, hospitals are liable for the negligence of their staff members.

 Remember the story of the RN at Vanderbilt?
 Notice the family didn’t file a claim against the resident.
 That’s because the resident was employed by Vanderbilt.

 And so it’s Vanderbilt that faces the repercussions.
 But if the doctor made the mistake, the wrongful death lawsuit likely would have been against them.
 More on that in the section below!

 Many doctors use hospital facilities to see patients and perform surgeries.
 But they’re not technically employees of the hospital.
 They’re simply independent contractors.
 In most cases, hospitals can’t be sued for the negligence of a non-employed doctor.
 But like with most things, there are fine lines.
 And that’s where the expertise of a lawyer comes into action.
 An experienced attorney can help determine which entity to sue and ultimately who’s liable for damages.

 If a hospital is aware the doctor on staff is incompetent, and their negligence causes a wrongful death, the hospital can be sued.

 Who Can File A Wrongful Death Lawsuit Against A Hospital?